Northern Expedition: In the Soviet Union

 The Northern Expedition became a point of contention between Joseph Stalin and Leon Trotsky in the Soviet Union.
-Stalin encouraged the CCP to co-operate with the KMT on multiple occasions, as he believed the KMT was more capable of completing the Chinese revolution.
+Stalin encouraged the CCP to co-operate with the KMT on multiple occasions, as he believed the KMT was more capable of completing a revolution.
 Trotsky was against collaboration with the KMT, as he believed that it was opposed to the concept of proletarian revolution.
 The Comintern backed Stalin's decision to financially support the KMT.
 Stalin, who in his China strategy prohibited the arming of workers and peasants, and encouraged co-operation with the bourgeoisie, was considered vulnerable in the aftermath of the failure of the first United Front.
 This failure crystallised his move away from international revolution and toward "Socialism in One Country".
 Stalin would never again trust the Chinese Communist Party, which he would later refer to as "margarine communists" who deviated from Marxist orthodoxy in their drive for peasant-based (land reform), rather than worker-based, revolution.